Janiceilene/gulp/CONTRIBUTING.md

 immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.

-Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
+Likewise any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome.